grolig/pv281/slides/04-data-structures.md

 fn main() {
     use std::collections::BTreeMap;

-    // type inference lets us omit an explicit type signature (which
-    // would be `BTreeMap<&str, u8>` in this example).
-    let mut player_stats = BTreeMap::new();
+    // Type inference lets us omit an explicit type signature (which would be `BTreeMap<&str, u8>` in this example). let mut player_stats = BTreeMap::new();

-    fn random_stat_buff() -> u8 {
-        // could actually return some random value here - let's just return
-        // some fixed value for now
-        42
-    }

-    // insert a key only if it doesn't already exist player_stats.entry("health").or_insert(100);
+    // Insert a key only if it doesn't already exist. player_stats.entry("health").or_insert(100);

-    // insert a key using a function that provides a new value only if it
+    // Insert a key using a function that provides a new value only if it doesn't already exist. player_stats.entry("defence").or_insert_with(|| 42);
-    // doesn't already exist
-    player_stats.entry("defence").or_insert_with(random_stat_buff);

-    // update a key, guarding against the key possibly not being set let stat = player_stats.entry("attack").or_insert(100);
+    // Update a key, guarding against the key possibly not being set. let stat = player_stats.entry("attack").or_insert(100);
     *stat += random_stat_buff();
 }